moiSentineL/moisentinel.github.io/src/blog/Eliminating misalignment burnout.md

 In the end, you'll see that you're much more satisfied with your actions.
 Sure there maybe some constraints, such as your job, or things like that.
 I encourage you to research on that, find alternatives, and be a good human.

 Happy debugging!

+This blogpost is the consolidation of the chapter "Align" from Ali Abdaal's book [Feel-Good Productivity](https://www.goodreads.com/en/book/show/142402923).
+You should read that book.